efssisbdyy/pywalletscan/README.md

 # pywalletscan
-Python wrapper implementation of etherscan
+A Python wrapper implementation of Etherscan